Teams may reduce managers' salaries from May 1

 Manfred’s intention to suspend the contracts was first reported by The Athletic.

-Atlanta, Boston, White Sox, Cincinnati, Yankees, Philadelphia and San Francisco are some of the teams that have pledged to pay their full-time employees throughout May, while Miami promised to pay all of its sports operations staff throughout the month.
+Arizona, Atlanta, Boston, White Sox, Cincinnati, Minnesota Yankees, Philadelphia, San Diego, San Francisco, and Toronto are some of the teams that have pledged to pay their full-time employees throughout May, while Miami promised to pay all your sports operations staff throughout the month.
+The Chicago Cubs will pay all those under UEC and the management staff until May 29.

 Major League Baseball rule 3 (i) requires UECs to be signed by all managers, coaches, medical personnel, and payroll scouts, and some sets additionally include operations personnel.